ReleaseNotesHub/Azure-Devops-Extension/README.md

 ## Welcome to ReleaseNotesHub
 ### Release Your Potential
-ReleaseNotesHub is a SaaS solution for the publication of Release Notes.
+ReleaseNotesHub is a SaaS solution that automates the generation and publication of release notes.
-It provides a portal through which Release Notes can be shared and queried.
+RnHub has reinvented the way in which release notes are captured, stored and made available to the customer.

-RnHub accelerates the development life-cycle while integrating seamlessly with your DevOps workflow.
+It does'nt produce a static document or wiki article for a release.
+Instead, RnHub is a search engine for release notes.
+The platform allows the consumer to search, discover and explore changes made to an app, service or software solution.

-Integrate with any Bug or Task management system, including GitHub, Azure Devops, TFS or Jira.
+With RnHub the creation of Release Notes becomes another step within your CI/CD pipeline.
+With the appropriate permission, RnHub can pull or receive content from any ticket or task management system which can then be aggregated, sanitised and published via the RnHub platform.
+RnHub can pull content from many systems including TFS, Azure Devops, GitHub, Jira and Asana.

 <a  href="https://imgur.com/lgLUA41"><img  src="https://i.imgur.com/lgLUA41.gif"  width="40%"  height="40%"  title="source: imgur.com"  /></a>